MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 All of the other metadata and content fields in the source document are implicitly mapped to fields of the same name in the index.

-4. At the end of the **ouputFieldMappings** section, add the following mapping to map the **sentimentScore** value extracted by your sentiment skill to the **sentiment** field you added to the index (remember to separate it from the previous mapping with a comma!):
+4. Review the **ouputFieldMappings** section, which maps outputs from the skills in the skillset to index fields.
+Most of these reflect the choices you made in the user interface, but the following mapping has been added to map the **sentimentScore** value extracted by your sentiment skill to the **sentiment** field you added to the index:

     ```
     {